Orange-OpenSource/casskop/documentation/description.md

 ## Overview

+The documentation is accessible at https://orange-opensource.github.io/casskop/.

-The Cassandra Kubernetes Operator (CassKop) makes it easy to run Apache Cassandra on Kubernetes.
+The Cassandra Kubernetes Operator, CassKop, makes it easy to run Apache Cassandra on Kubernetes.
 Apache Cassandra is a popular free, open-source distributed wide column store NoSQL database management system.

 CassKop will allow to easily create and manage Rack aware Cassandra Clusters.